redstone-finance/redstone-node/docs/OFFCHAIN_AGGREGATION_SPEC.md

 The task can be splitted in the following steps.

 ### 1. Research
-You are able to do any research and analyze similar projects or already existing solutions.
+During the real work, you are open to use any public information, so now you can also do any research and analyze similar projects or already existing solutions.
+There are bonus points for finding new requirements, that are missed in your opinion :)
-- TODO: Analyze existing similar solutions
-- TODO: Bonus points for finding new requirements
-- TODO: Why: because in the real work, you are open to use any public information and research

 ### 2. Finalize the specification (discuss it with us)
 In the next step you should finalize the specification and describe the network algorithm in details.

-- TODO: let's do it "together"
-- TODO: let's do with iterations model
-- TODO: let's try to challenge and find potential weaknesses
+Ideally, if during this step we can communicate and will go through few iterations until finding the best solution.

-You can contact us
+You can contact me:
 - On discord: https://redstone.finance/discord (the best and the most responsive way)
 - Or via email: alex@redstone.finance

+By the end of the second step you should be able to answer the following questions:
+- What protocols should be used for the communication between nodes?
+- How should the networking algorithm work?
+- How to satisfy all the provided requirements for the network?

 ### 3. Implement a Proof of Concept
 In the final step of the task you should implement an extremely simplified proof of concept.
-Majority of things (cryptography, proposed value fetching) can be mocked in the proof of concept, but the main logic of the network operation should be implemented.
+Majority of things (cryptography, proposed value fetching, data broadcasting, nodes details fetching) can be mocked in the proof of concept, but the main logic of the network operation should be implemented.
 You can use any technology you want for the PoC, but we'd prefer Node.js or Rust.

-There are bonus points for implementing tests for the proof of concept :)
+There will be bonus points for implementing tests for the proof of concept :)

 Good luck!